 It is Noteworthy that she regretted this decision, and that Bharat absolutely refused to ascend the throne.
 He had kept Ram’s slippers on the royal seat, and ruled in Ram’s name.

 King Dashrath died, heartbroken, in six days after Ram’s departure.
 Here, again, is to be noted that Ram’s wife Sita, totally unused to a life in the jungle, accompanied him there anyway, as did Ram’s brother Lakshman, unasked.
 The whole kingdom of Ayodhya also went into mourning.

 All this changed when Ram’s 14 years term in the jungle were over and he returned to his kingdom.

 That was when they had lighted up the very kingdom with Lights to Welcome him and to mark his return, the return of Joy and Righteousness, and to celebrate his victory over Ravana.

 I find that the festival is celebrated in various parts of India ascribing very deities.
 But what is Common is that it is seen as the Victory of Righteousness over evil.

-It is also sad to see that, particularly in Tamil Nadu, which worships the goddess ‘Mari,’ and where the people have not much knowledge of Ram or things like that, Deepaavali is almost limited to Bursting Firecrackers and festivities, and as as ‘Tradition.’
+It is also sad to see that, particularly in Tamil Nadu, which worships the goddess ‘Mari,’ and where the people have not much knowledge of Ram or things like that, Deepaavali is almost limited to eating Idlis and Meat for breakfast on that day, and Bursting Firecrackers and festivities, and as a very new born ‘Tradition.’
 Very few people here know what the traditions represent.